Visit Chartres Cathedral (Loire Valley, France)

 - Le pré Catelan - remarkable garden (24km)

 - Château de Sauvage - site of natural beauty (25km)

 - Domaine national de Rambouillet - remarkable garden (33km)

 - Rambouillet - town of art and history (33km)

 - Rambouillet Chateau - national monument (34km)

-Market days in Chartres Cathedral: Regular market(s) are held in Chartres Cathedral each Saturday.
+Market days: Regular market(s) are held in Chartres Cathedral each Saturday.
 (Markets are held in the morning unless stated.)